Banuba/ve-sdk-flutter-integration-sample/README.md

 Feel free to [contact us](https://www.banuba.com/faq/kb-tickets/new) if you have any questions.

 :exclamation: __The token **IS REQUIRED** to run sample and an integration in your app.__</br>

-### Prepare project
+### Installation
-Run ```flutter pub get``` in terminal to load dependencies.
+1. Run ```flutter pub get``` in terminal to load dependencies.

-### Android
-1. Set Banuba license token [within the app](https://github.com/Banuba/ve-sdk-flutter-integration-sample/blob/main/android/app/src/main/kotlin/com/banuba/flutter/flutter_ve_sdk/SampleApp.kt#L20).
+2. Set Banuba license token [within the app](https://github.com/Banuba/ve-sdk-flutter-integration-sample/blob/main/lib/main.dart#L43).

+### Run on Android
-2. Run ```flutter run``` in terminal to launch the sample app on a device or launch the app in IDE i.e. Intellij, VC, etc.
+1. Run ```flutter run``` in terminal to launch the sample app on a device or launch the app in IDE i.e. Intellij, VC, etc.
-3. Follow [Android Integration Guide](mddocs/android_integration.md) to integrate Video Editor SDK into your Flutter project.
+2. Follow [Android Integration Guide](mddocs/android_integration.md) to integrate Video Editor SDK into your Flutter project.

-### iOS
+### Run on iOS
 1. Install CocoaPods dependencies.
 Open **ios** directory and run ```pod install``` in terminal.
 2. Open **Signing & Capabilities** tab in Target settings and select your Development Team.
-3. Set Banuba license token [within the app](https://github.com/Banuba/ve-sdk-flutter-integration-sample/blob/main/ios/Runner/AppDelegate.swift#L15).
-4. Run ```flutter run``` in terminal to launch the sample on a device or launch the app in IDE i.e. XCode, Intellij, VC, etc.
+3. Run ```flutter run``` in terminal to launch the sample on a device or launch the app in IDE i.e. XCode, Intellij, VC, etc.
-5. Follow [iOS Integration Guide](mddocs/ios_integration.md) to integrate Video Editor SDK into your Flutter project.
+4. Follow [iOS Integration Guide](mddocs/ios_integration.md) to integrate Video Editor SDK into your Flutter project.